 Human resources is a broad field that offers employment opportunities no matter what degree level you attain.

 From associate's degrees to master's and MBA degrees in HR, the field is rife with possibility, and there are even a number of professional certifications to help you progress in your career.
-In fact, Forbes considered human resources management the third best job in their 2012 poll of best and worst jobs.
+In fact, Forbes considered human resources management the 14th best job in their 2015 poll of top 200 jobs.
 Read on to learn more about degree types and how they can further your career in human resources.

 What degree levels are available?

 Associate's Degree Programs

 Graduates with an associate's degree in human resources management qualify for entry-level positions, such as basic human resources generalists.
 HR associate's degree holders often also enter into specialized HR roles in private, public and nonprofit organizations; human resource clerks, HR assistants and assistant recruiters are some of the most popular jobs.
 Others work as training and development coordinators, payroll assistants and compensation or benefits specialists.